Choosing your Engineering specialisation

 What does it mean if my grade says CP (Conceded Pass)?

 Conceded Pass means you no longer need to repeat the course.
-CP is only awarded up to a maximum of 20 points towards a Part of the degree.
-You are only eligible for a Conceded Pass if you have failed only one course with a D+ grade, and a 2.5 GPA or above across all courses taken in the year.
+This is only awarded up to a maximum of 20 points towards a Part of the degree.
+You are only eligible for a Conceded Pass if you fulfill the following requirements:

 Is ENGGEN 199 a prerequisite for ENGGEN 299?